sanjay-ji/sanjay-ji.github.io/_pages/cv.md

 Education
 ======
 * M.E. in Digitial Techniques and Instrumentation, 2017
   * Shri G.S.
-Institute of Science & Technology, Indore
+Institute of Technology & Science, Indore
 * B.E. in Electrical and Electronics Engineering, 2014
   * Oriental Institute of Science & Technology, Bhopal